vlowvlow/vlowvlow.github.io/index.md

 GREETINGS! *talk in accent of masked knight*

-tbh, this all words just bout what i wanted myself to do, even reality isnt support me, its k, i alr do my best and y'all alr do y'all best ^^
+tbh, this all words just bout what i wanted myself to do, even reality isnt support me, its k, me and y'all alr do the best ^^

 pure good stuff and pure good people that important in our life is never die, they just live in our imagination heart. even in afterlife, maybe, we will be look alike spirit creature, and we dont have heart, but i still believe our heart was there, to remember us, bout the reason, cuz for pure good stuff, even reality isnt bout pure good stuff, but y'all already know y'all come there for pure good stuff, and thats enough, and y'all already do y'all best ^-^, im done with life, thanks for everything, wish y'all the best -quote by unknown knight

 if im offline, i dont worry bout y'all, and i wish y'all dont worry bout me, cuz i just believe, im on a pure good adventure! and im preparing something pure good for y'all! i believe y'all doing same as me too! so we can focus what the best to do, ig, even reality isnt all bout pure good stuff, its k, cuz i can only wish for pure good, ig ^^

-if im online, idk, i just do the best, and y'all alr do the best too, its k ^^
+if im online, idk, me and y'all alr do the best, its k ^^

-rn, i'm living my pure good imagination, even reality isnt all bout that, we just do the best, and y'all alr do the best too, its k ^^
+rn, i'm living my pure good imagination, even reality isnt all bout that, me and y'all alr do the best, its k ^^

 sometime, human make mistake to make some far even better than mistake ^^ even still nothing, its all just about two different side of coin, me and y'all alr do the best, and we still have chance to make a wish and make it pure good happen ^^